And we are extremely happy it is. We love this show a lot.

 Ready to Watch This Show Yet?

 Hey, we’re completely crazy about television and want you to be too!
 Waiting week after week to see what happens next on any show really sucks.
-Brooklyn Nine Nine is one of Fox’s most highly rated shows and certainly their best comedy.
+Brooklyn 99 is one of Fox’s most highly rated shows and certainly their best comedy.

-Considering that last year Netflix viewers didn’t believe the show would ever premiere on the streaming service, there’s never been a better time to tune into Netflix in your country to catch up on the first season of Brooklyn Nine Nine!
+Considering that last year Netflix viewers didn’t believe the show would ever premiere on the streaming service, there’s never been a better time to tune in with 30 days of free Netflix with a trial in your country to catch up on the first season of Brooklyn 99!